kmarkus/lsdbus/README.md

 There are two client APIs: the high level `lsdbus.proxy` API uses introspection to create a proxy object, that can be used to conveniently call methods or get/set properties.
-The plumbing API allows calling methods however more arguments (destination, path, interface, member, typestring and args) need to be provided.
+The plumbing API allows the same, however more arguments (destination, path, interface, member, typestring and args) need to be provided.

 #### lsdb.proxy